Deductible expenses for self-employed workers in Spain

 Control and compliance

-Now that you know which expenses you can deduct as a self-employed person and which you cannot, the next step is as important as the first: keep those expenses well recorded, with their invoices organized and ready for any Treasury review.
+Now that you know which expenses you can deduct as a self-employed individual and which you cannot, the next step is just as important as the first: keeping those expenses properly recorded, with invoices organized and ready for any Tax Agency review.

-On a day-to-day basis, many problems do not arise from not knowing the regulations, but from not having the information organized, not finding an invoice on time or mixing personal and professional expenses.
-That's where a good tool makes the difference.
+In day-to-day practice, many problems do not arise from a lack of knowledge of the regulations, but from not having information properly organized, not finding an invoice on time, or mixing personal and professional expenses.
+That is where a good tool makes the difference.

 With Conta.es you can:

-- Record your expenses easily and classify them correctly
+- Register your expenses easily and classify them correctly

-- Attach and keep your invoices in digital format
+- Attach and store your invoices in digital format

-- Keep your accounting always prepared for your taxes and the Treasury
+- Keep your accounting always ready for your taxes and for the Tax Agency

-In this way, you not only comply with the regulations, but you gain peace of mind, save time and reduce the risk of errors that can end in requirements or sanctions.
+In this way, you not only comply with the regulations, but you also gain peace of mind, save time and reduce the risk of errors that can lead to requirements or penalties.

-If you are self-employed and want to keep your deductible expenses under control from day one, you can start using Conta.es right now and manage your accounting in a simple way and in accordance with Spanish regulations.
+If you are self-employed and want to keep your deductible expenses under control from day one, you can start using Conta.es right now and manage your accounting easily and in compliance with Spanish regulations.